 Established in 2013, China Trade Week had its first successful event in the UAE.
 This was followed by the first African event in Kenya which had an even bigger response.

 China Trade Week series of events has always been successful with more than 5000 government institutions and enterprises participating the event.
-After it was encouraged by the African Union to expand its scope, CTW is now hosted in Ethiopia, South Africa, Kenya, Morocco, Iran and the UAE, with the intention of adding more countries every year along the "One Belt, One Road" route.
+After it was encouraged by the African Union to expand its scope, CTW is now hosted in Ethiopia, South Africa, Kenya, Morocco, Iran and the UAE, with the intention of adding more countries every year along "Belt and Road Initiative" route.
 This year will open its doors to Oman.

 With every government and industry support, the organizers of China Trade Week spares no effort to make sure that the best industries will be presented at the event.
 They spent weeks on the road, meeting companies from major provinces in China such as Jiangsu, Sichuan, Guangdong, Zhejiang, Beijing & Shanghai.